 The village has a population of approximately 400 inhabitants and it is situated in Aurland municipality, which consists of Flåm, Aurland, Gudvangen and Undredal.
 In 1980 most of the people in Flåm were farmers, today most of the inhabitants work in the tourism industry or with the railway.
-Today Flåm is one of the most popular cruise harbours in Norway.
+Today Flåm is one of the most popular cruise harbors in Norway.

 The origins of the flourishing tourism trade in Flåm, date back to the end of the 19th century, when large numbers of English tourists, also called "salmon lords", came to fish in the Flåm river.
 These travelers laid the foundation for hotels to be established and a steady stream of tourists, who were transported in two-wheeled buggies through the spectacular scenery.